openedx/edx-documentation/en_us/students/source/SFD_mobile.rst

 What platforms does the app run on?
 ========================================

-Our current app is available for Android smartphones.
-We're also working to make it available on Android tablets, iPhones, and iPads.
+Our current app is available for Android smartphones and iPhones.
+We're also working to make the app available on Android tablets and iPads.

+For the iPhone app, your device must be running iOS 7 or later.

 ================================================
 How do I find courses to take on the mobile app?